Young couple renters pose in own modern home look in distance dreaming planning

 High chance of being accepted

-Lenders have more flexible criteria for credit builder loans (because it’s risk-free for the lender—they aren’t giving you any money up front), so your chances of being approved are high.
+Lenders have more flexible criteria for credit builder loans (because it’s risk-free for the lender—they aren’t giving you any money up front), so your chances of being approved are higher.
 The main focus will be on getting you a payment you can afford.
-They’ll want to set you up for success.
+The goal is to set you up for success.

 Could improve your credit score